Fengjun-Wang/mirror_question_pair/README.md

 Problem formulation: Score question pairs on synonym criteria

+This is an online competition hosted by one Chinese company which aims to predict whether a given pair of questions actually share the same meaning semantically.
+Because of privacy, all original questions are encoded as sequences of char ID and word ID.
+Char may contain single Chinese word, single English letter, punctuation and space.
+Word may contain Chinese and English words, punctuation and space.

 ## Pre-processing
 WordEmbedding, CharEmbedding: word2vec; glove; decompose tfidf matrix using SVD (Singular Value Decomposition), decompose tfidf matrix using LDA (Latent Dirichlet Allocation), decompose tfidf matrix using NMF (Non-Negative Matrix Factorization).